valhalla/valhalla-docs/explorer/tutorial.md

 This is known as an isochrone, which is a line that connects points of equal travel time about a given location, from the Greek roots of `iso` for equal and `chrone` for time.
 Isochrone functionality is also sometimes referred to as a service area, a drive-time analysis to show where you can drive from a point within a certain time, or a walkshed.
 A walkshed, which is a transportation planning term, calculates an area within a range of a location that can be reached by walking (or a bikeshed for areas that can be traveled by bicycle within those time ranges).

 The analysis comes from the [Mapzen Isochrone](https://mapzen.com/documentation/mobility/isochrone/api-reference/) service, which you can use as an API in your own apps.
+In earlier exercises, your requests have been to the Transitland API, but isochrones use the Mapzen Mobility API.
+You can also see the Mapzen Mobility API request using the link on the sidebar.

 1. Repeat the search for `2201 Broadway, Oakland` to return to your original location.
 2. Under `Analyze access`, click `Generate isochrones`.